 4. Will I have to fill out any other financial aid forms?
 Depending on the school, there may be an additional form and if your parents have their own business, there may also be a form for that as well.
 The financial aid page of the school’s website will tell you where to find those forms and what the deadline is.

 5. Is financial aid always loans?
-No, aid, whether need or merit-based, can be in the forms, of grants, scholarships and/or loans.
+No, aid can be in the forms, of grants, scholarships and/or loans.
 Grants and scholarships don’t usually have to be paid back but loans do.
 Your school will determine a package based on a combination of all three or on just one.
 Each student’s package is different and may vary from year to year, depending on how the family’s finances have changed.

 6. Do I have to report scholarships that are not awarded from the school?
 Each school has different policies regarding how to report scholarships that you receive from local and other organizations.
 Refer to the school’s financial aid package for that.